shivan-s/shivan.xyz/content/posts/health/index.md

 The reason I bring up my past is that now being 30 years old, I decided my fitness goals should be about well-being.

-Hayley Whiting in an interview puts it so well:

-I love the importance around what your body can do, not what your body looks like, I love it.

-Link to Interview.

 This is what I wanted, but I think I’m still stuck in the mindset of physical appearance.

 Even while I have been away, I made an effort to do light workouts most days (burpees, push-ups, sit-ups).
 And I did attend an MMA class as well as a session at the gym.
 And I would be conscious again not to overeat.